awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticsearch-domain.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DomainEndpointOptions`  <a name="cfn-elasticsearch-domain-domainendpointoptions"></a>
-Specifies additional options for the domain endpoint, such as whether to require HTTPS for all traffic\.
+Specifies additional options for the domain endpoint, such as whether to require HTTPS for all traffic or whether to use a custom endpoint rather than the default endpoint\.
 *Required*: No
 *Type*: [DomainEndpointOptions](aws-properties-elasticsearch-domain-domainendpointoptions.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)